uni-medical/SAM-Med3D/readme.md

 ### Evaluation
 Prepare your own dataset and refer to the samples in `data/validation` to replace them according to your specific scenario.
-Then you can simply run `bash infer.sh` to test SAM-Med3D on your data.
+Then you can simply run `bash val.sh` to test SAM-Med3D on your data.
 Make sure the masks are processed into the one-hot format (have only two values: the main image (foreground) and the background).

 ```
 python validation.py --seed 2023\
  -vp ./results/vis_sam_med3d \
- -cp ./ckpt/sam_med3d.pth \
+ -cp ./ckpt/sam_med3d_turbo.pth \
- -tdp ./data/validation -nc 1 \
+ -tdp ./data/medical_preprocessed -nc 1 \
  --save_name ./results/sam_med3d.py
 ```